byverdu/byverdu.github.io/Curriculum.md

 > [SpockLizard](http://spock-lizard.herokuapp.com/)

 Sinatra web app where you can play with the game Rock Paper Scissors Spock and Lizard.
-Unit tests using Jasmine and Integration tests using Capybara, the CSS files are compiled using Sass.
+Unit tests using Jasmine and Integration tests using Capybara, the CSS files are compiled using SCSS.

 ## Web Development

-Since I read my first line of code in 2012 I have been learning as much as I can about the world wide web, everything is much more clear after being a makers.
-After this experience I want to focus on a MEAN stack(MongoDB, Express, Angular, Node) but keeping an eye in Ruby.

 ### Makers Academy Aug 2014 - Oct 2014